Skip to content

 Special education teachers have a powerful impact in their classrooms and beyond.
 The following areas are common ways that they influence and empower their students with special needs:

-• Student self-esteem: Special education teachers inspire their students toward academic goals, and they have a major impact on their personal growth as well.
+• Student self-esteem: special education teachers inspire their students toward academic goals, and they have a major impact on their personal growth as well.

-• Student professional development: Those teaching special education are closely involved with their students’ career plans and skill-building from day one.
+• Student professional development: those teaching special education are closely involved with their students’ career plans and skill-building from day one.

-• Student academic success: Special education teachers personally oversee their students' academic progress, setting them up for success in their educational journey.
+• Student academic success: special education teachers personally oversee their students' academic progress, setting them up for success in their educational journey.

-• Student socialization: Special education teachers support students in developing their social communities and have an essential role in creating a healthy social environment for their students.
+• Student socialization: special education teachers support students in developing their social communities and have an essential role in creating a healthy social environment for their students.

 What Are the Benefits of Being a Special Education Teacher?